Table of contents

 Visit the website

-Adams was an environmentalist and loved animals, campaigning on behalf of endangered species most his life.
+Adams was an environmentalist and loved animals, campaigning on behalf of endangered species for most of his life — in 1994, he climbed Mount Kilimanjaro in a rhino suit to raise awareness for Save The Rhino.

 Why We Love Towel Day

-This holiday gives us a chance to read or reread Adams life’s work.
-Go back and immerse yourself in the trilogy of “The Hitchhiker's Guide to the Galaxy” and how about “Dirk Gently's Holistic Detective Agency”, “The Long Dark Tea-Time of the Soul” and so many more titles that made Adams so beloved.
+This holiday gives us a chance to read or reread Adams's life’s work.
+Go back and immerse yourself in the trilogy of “The Hitchhiker's Guide to the Galaxy” as well as “Dirk Gently's Holistic Detective Agency”, “The Long Dark Tea-Time of the Soul” and many more titles that made Adams so beloved.

 Galaxy binge session